ddiprose/node-email-coding-test/README.md

 This Node.JS app is meant to showcase:

-- A REST api with a route to handle sending emails.
+- A REST api with a route to handle sending emails, with input validation.
 - An abstraction for sending emails to different providers (currently SendGrid is implemented, using an interface that can handle a generic email payload).
+- An implementation of failover for the email provider abstraction.

+## Description

+The demo is hosted on firebase as a serverless function.
+The code is written as a koa app, which firebase is able to use as a serverless app as koa exposes a callback method that implements a node request/reponse handler for itself.

+The code is written to incorporate good software development practises and with maintainability in mind.
+For example, depending on interfaces rather that implementations.
+This would allow the app to be split up, e.g. into npm packages for example for the interfaces.

 ## Demo

 Send a POST request to:

-https://us-central1-node-email-coding-test.cloudfunctions.net/http/email/send as follows (e.g. using curl example below, or using Postman):
+https://us-central1-node-email-coding-test.cloudfunctions.net/http/email/send as follows (e.g. using the curl example below, or using Postman):

 ```
 curl -X POST \